Kleine Gemeinde: North America

 The Jansen group moved to Kansas and eventually seceded from the Kleine Gemeinde.
 Later, a number of the Kleine Gemeinde joined John Holdeman's Church of God in Christ, Mennonite.
 In 1952, the Kleine Gemeinde in Canada changed its name to the Evangelical Mennonite Church, and then (because of a U.S. group of prior, same name) to the Evangelical Mennonite Conference in 1959.
 The Kleine Gemeinde in Mexico did not follow the name changes.

 Migration to Mexico, Belize and Bolivia

 In 1948 conservative members of the Kleine Gemeinde migrated from Canada to Los Jagueyes (also known as Quellen Kolonie) some 100 km north of Cuauhtémoc, Chihuahua in Mexico.
-Later, Kleine Gemeinde congregations were also formed in Belize, where most of them modernized moderately and where they still kept their original name.
+Ten years later Kleine Gemeinde congregations were also formed in Belize, where most of them modernized moderately and where they still kept their original name.
 There they did not follow the radical changes which the Evangelical Mennonite Conference experienced.

 In 1983 the Kleine Gemeinde of Belize founded a new settlement in Nova Scotia.
+In 2001, there were 795 Mennonites living in Nova Scotia; however, this was across four different groups, including the Kleine Gemeinde.

 Today Kleine Gemeinde is also present in Bolivia.